Azure-Samples/serverless-chat-langchainjs/docs/tutorial/04-preparing-understanding-language-models.md

 ![Azure OpenAI Service Page](./images/azure-openai-page.png)

 OpenAI has developed GPT-3.5 Turbo, an improved version of the already impressive GPT-3.5.
-This model provides faster and more accurate responses, making it a reliable tool for companies and developers who need to generate text or perform other tasks related to Natural Language Processing (NLP).
+This model provides faster and more correct responses, making it a reliable tool for companies and developers who need to generate text or perform other tasks related to Natural Language Processing (NLP).

-You have the option to use either **[OpenAI Service](https://openai.com/)** or **[Azure OpenAI Service](https://azure.microsoft.com/products/ai-services/openai-service)**.
-For this tutorial, we will be using Azure OpenAI Service, a version of OpenAI Service hosted on the Azure platform
+You have the choice to use either **[OpenAI Service](https://openai.com/)** or **[Azure OpenAI Service](https://azure.microsoft.com/products/ai-services/openai-service)**.
+For this tutorial, we will be using Azure OpenAI Service, a version of OpenAI Service hosted on the Azure platform.

 Azure OpenAI Service provides REST API access in many programming languages, including Python, Node.js, and C#.
-Additionally, it offers advanced language models like GPT-4, GPT-4-Turbo with Vision, which are versatible and adaptable to various tasks such as content generation, summarization, image recognition, semantic search, and text-to-code translation.
+Additionally, it offers advanced language models like GPT-4, GPT-4-Turbo with Vision, which are versatile and adaptable to various tasks such as content generation, summarization, image recognition, semantic search, and text-to-code translation.

 ### Ollama with Mistral 7B

 ![Ollama Page](./images/ollama-page.png)

 **[Ollama](https://ollama.com/)** presents itself as an open-source solution, offering a transparent and modifiable platform.
-The Mistral 7B model has 7 billion parameters and is designed to be effective, efficient in terms of cost and scability, unlike OpenAI's proprietary model.
+The Mistral 7B model has 7 billion parameters and is designed to be effective, efficient in terms of cost and scalability, unlike OpenAI's proprietary model.

 Ollama's openness encourages innovation and collaboration within the developer community.
-Users can adapt the model to their specific needs, experiment with new ideas, or integrate the model in ways that proprietary services might not allow.
+Users can adapt the model to their specific needs, experiment with innovative ideas, or integrate the model in ways that proprietary services might not allow.

-Additionally, utilizing an open-source language model can decrease expenses, which is a crucial factor for projects with restricted budgets or for those who only wish to experiment with language models.
+Additionally, using an open-source language model can decrease expenses, which is a crucial factor for projects with restricted budgets or for those who only wish to experiment with language models.

 ![Mistral 7B Page](./images/mistral-7b-page.png)